-You might already know Jasmine Marcus from her blog, PT to be in ’15.
-She is a physical therapist who graduated from Columbia Univeristy in 2015, and has written several guest posts on New Grad Physical Therapy.
+You might already know Jasmine Marcus from her blog.
+She is a physical therapist who graduated from Columbia University in 2015, and has written several guest posts on New Grad Physical Therapy.
 I started reading her blog when I was an undergraduate student and was still figuring out what career I wanted to pursue.
 I’ve learned so much from her, and she was an inspiration for starting my own blog.

 I can relate to this post so much because I used to stress WAY too much about getting A’s in PT school.
 I knew that it didn’t matter, but I wanted to excel in grad school because I wasn’t proud of my undergrad GPA and I also really wanted to be competitive for a TA or GA position through my program.
 Once I earned several B’s, I started to snap out of my unhealthy mindset and realized that there were so many more important things that I should have been focusing on throughout my entire first year.